oblac/jodd-site/love.md

 -----
 # Who loves Jodd? ![heart](gfx/heart.png)

-**Awesome** people loves *Jodd* :) Share your success stories with us and other community members!
+**Awesome** people loves *Jodd* :) Share your success stories with us and the community!

-Bellow is just a short list of some big and small projects that officially uses *Jodd* in some way.
+Bellow is a short list of some big and small projects that officially uses *Jodd* in production.

 ## Liferay Portal